Workspaces filter and configure various options to the app to create contexts for different activities in Drafts.

-Saved Workspaces displays all existing saved workspaces, and tapping on one in the list applies the workspace settings, loading its tag filters, search query, and sort options in the draft list.
+The workspaces menu displays all existing saved workspaces, and selecting one in the list applies the workspace, loading its tag filters, search query, and other options in the draft list.

 Every installation of Drafts also has one special workspace, the “Default” workspace which is the set of display and filtering options applied when the